Harkame/JapScanDownloader/README.md

 ## Configuration

-The program uses an configuration file.
+The program uses a configuration file.
 This file contains list of mangas to download, destination path, etc.

 Copy and edit the default configuration file (config.yml) to match your needs.